chinitna/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
+## Initial Note
+In the interest of full disclosure, I completed most of this assignment during a previous attempt at the class in June.
+Something came up at work and I didn't finish at that point, so I have made minor updates to my previous submission, as I'm retaking the class now that I have more time.
+I include this note to explain why my git repository has some submissions from June.

 ## Some initial settings
 These suppress warning and messages that the packages spit out, set figure sizes, and make sure that everything is echoed